 When you purchase a Tentsmiths tent, you are paying for quality, and for a tent that can last decades if you care for it.
 Find out more about the quality of a Tentsmiths tent here.

-The canvas we use is the strongest, longest lasting, most weather proof and flame resistant out there.
+The cotton canvas we use is the strongest, longest lasting, most weather proof and flame resistant out there.
 We want your Tentsmiths tent to be your shelter for a long time to come, which is why we use Sunforger brand water repellent, rot and mildew resistant, flame resistant 100% cotton army duck in 10.10 oz. weight.
 This tightly woven, high thread count fabric is preshrunk for the Marine Industry and factory finished with Sunforger, a baked in, invisible, durable process that makes the canvas mildew resistant and water repellent.
 Sunforger Army Duck canvas offers the best of the old world and the new, a fabric with the appearance of the past and the livability we demand today.

 We will make tents, tarps etc. out of a few choices, and those include:

-• 13 oz Sunforger Flame Resistant Canvas
+• 13 oz Sunforger Canvas

 • Oilskin for tarps and shelters